Pec pod Sněžkou: History

-The oldest documented settlement in the area is the mining village Obří důl (meaning "Giant Mine"), where the first recorded mining occurred in 1511.
+The oldest documented settlement in the area is the mining village called Obří důl (lit. 'giant mine'), where the first recorded mining occurred in 1511.
 Mainly copper ore and arsenopyrite were mined until 1959, when the mines were closed after nearly 450 years.

-The village Pec pod Sněžkou was founded in the 16th century, when it was one of three parts of Velká Úpa.
+The village of Pec pod Sněžkou was founded in the 16th century, when it was one of three parts of Velká Úpa.
 This was the result of extensive logging and felling of forests in the area.
-The area was colonized by lumberjacks from Styria, Carinthia and Tyrol, who built huts, founded meadows in forest clearings, and bred cattle and goats.
+The area was colonised by lumberjacks from Styria, Carinthia and Tyrol, who built huts, founded meadows in forest clearings, and bred cattle and goats.